Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 Refrain from running the garbage disposal too much when testing to see if it's clogged.
 You might overheat the engine and damage it.

-- If the unit is blocked up with food waste then may be able to get by with just using a special wrench.
-Basically, it has to be the hex or Allen wrench that fits the six sided hole in the base of the garbage disposer motor.
+- If the unit is blocked up with food waste, then you may be able to get by just using a special wrench.
+Basically, it has to be the hex or Allen wrench that fits the six-sided hole in the base of the garbage disposer motor.
 If you are lucky, the person who installed the unit will have taped the wrench to the unit.
-If you don't have the wrench that came with your unit, you will need to find the right size of Allen wrench.
+If you don't have the wrench that came with your unit, you will need to find the right size Allen wrench.

 - If the clog is caused by something more solid, such as jewelry, or broken crockery, then you will need a pair of pliers.